onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Fix

-* A vulnerability that accept SSL connect even an error hanppes.
-Now UniWebView will use the default behavior of system and reject all untrusted SSL connection.
+* A vulnerability that accept SSL connect even an error happens.
+Now UniWebView will use the default behavior of system and reject all un-trusted SSL connection.
 It will protect your web content from possible man-in-the-middle attacks.
 At the same time, it means you have to use a valid certification even if you are in test environment.

-* A null exception when inputing in a text field in Editor.
+* A null exception when input in a text field in Editor.

 ---